 - Dedicated hosting

-When you choose a web host for your food blog, make sure you know which type you’re signing up for.
+When you choose a web host for your food blog, make sure you know which type of WordPress self-hosting you’re signing up for.

 With shared hosting, the monthly fee for the service is typically very low because you share server resources with other sites on that server.
 This pack-em-all-in approach keeps the price per month down, but it’s often done at the expense of other things, like site speed.

 For food bloggers who are just getting started, a shared services web host is a good get-off-the-ground option.
 However, a high-traffic or quickly growing food blog is going to require more expensive web hosting because of the increased load.

 Virtual private server hosting

 A step up from shared hosting, with a virtual private server you get a virtual portion of a server to yourself, rather sharing a pool of resources with other sites.

 With a virtual private server you have greater administrative freedom and control than in a shared hosting environment, but in our experience, to make the most of the freedom you’ll need a developer’s skill set.

 Cloud hosting is an increasingly popular WordPress hosting option.
 Instead of your site living on a physical server, it lives in the cloud.